FindMySchool LogoFindMySchool

 A Progress 8 figure of -0.31 indicates overall progress below the England average for similar starting points.
 In practice, this usually means outcomes rely heavily on consistent attendance, home study routines, and effective intervention in the middle years, particularly for students who are capable but not yet independent learners.

-Ranked 2,383rd in England and 7th in Rugby for A level outcomes (FindMySchool ranking based on official data).
-This also sits below England average overall.
+Ranked 2,345th out of 2,549 schools in England and 7th in Rugby for A level outcomes (FindMySchool ranking based on official data).
+This still sits below the national midpoint overall.

 What this tends to mean for families is that Bilton’s value is often in its structure, culture systems, and breadth of access, rather than a headline results profile.
 Families comparing options locally should use the FindMySchool Local Hub Comparison Tool to view GCSE and A level measures side by side, including Progress 8, which is often the most revealing indicator for mainstream secondaries.